SeamusClarke/BTS/README.md

 # The BrillianT Spectral fitting code

-The BrillianT Spectral (BTS) fitting code is a, rather cheekily names, python module designed to be a fully-automated multiple-component fitter for optically-thin spectra.
+The BrillianT Spectral (BTS) fitting code is a, rather cheekily named, python module designed to be a fully-automated multiple-component fitter for optically-thin spectra.
 The code is open-source and can be downloaded here.
 If the code is used in published work please cite the Clarke et al. 2018 paper, which shows the first use of the code, as well as a description of the code's methodology and tests of the code's accuracy.

 ## Dependencies